 - Changes to family life that occurred in the days, weeks or months after the event may become permanent habits.

-- Family members may cope differently with reminders of the event.
-Some may want to commemorate the anniversary or revisit the scene of the event, while others may want to forget about it.
+- Family members may cope differently with reminders of distressing events.
+Some may want to commemorate key events or revisit the scene of the event, while others may want to forget about it.